-- So the time interval dt for the un-primed observer is longer, than the time interval for the primed observer. - From the point of view of the un-primed observer the time in the primed frame of reference slows down.
-As un-primed observer sees it all processes in the primed frame slow down, including chemical processes such as aging.

-- Notice, that from the point of view of the primed observer it is the un-primed observer who is moving with velocity -V. - Then from the point of view of the primed observer the time slows down in the un-primed frame of reference. - It may seem counter-intuitive, but it must be so, otherwise we would be able to tell who is moving and who is standing. - Twin's paradox.
+- From the point of view of the un-primed observer the time in the primed frame of reference slows down.
+As un-primed observer sees that all processes in the primed frame slow down, including chemical processes such as aging. - Notice, that from the point of view of the primed observer it is the un-primed observer who is moving with velocity -V. - Then from the point of view of the primed observer the time slows down in the un-primed frame of reference. - It may seem counter-intuitive, but it must be so, otherwise we would be able to tell who is moving and who is standing. - Twin's paradox.